JohnEarnest/Decker/docs/lil.md

 - When a number is required, strings are parsed, and lists or dictionaries attempt to convert their first _element_.
 Otherwise, the number 0 is used.
 - When a string is required, numbers are formatted, and lists are recursively converted to strings and joined.
 Otherwise, the empty string is used.
-- When a list is required, strings are treated as a list of their characters (each a length-1 string), dictionaries are treated as their value list, tables are treated as the list of their rows, each a dictionary, and anything else (number, function, interface) is enclosed in a length-1 list.
+- When a list is required, strings are treated as a list of their characters (each a length-1 string), dictionaries are treated as their value list, tables are treated as the list of their rows (each a dictionary), and anything else (number, function, interface) is enclosed in a length-1 list.
 - When a dictionary is required, strings and lists become dictionaries from their indices to their _elements_, tables become dictionaries of their columns, and otherwise an empty dictionary is used.
 - When a table is required, lists become a single-column "value" table, and dictionaries become two-column "key" and "value" tables.
 Anything else is interpreted as if it were a list.